falahati/WindowsFirewallHelper/README.md

 ### `WindowsFirewallHelper.FirewallManager` Class
 This static class contains properties about the current active Windows Firewall management class instance or the registered active third party firewall.
 This class also provides methods to register a third party firewall management object.

-##### [Static Read Only Properties]
+#### Static Read Only Properties
 *  `FirewallManager.Instance`: Gets the first active third party firewall object or the instance of the Windows Firewall management class.
 *  `FirewallManager.Version`: Gets the type of firewall object that `FirewallManager.Instance` property returns.
 *  `FirewallManager.ThirdPartyFirewalls`: Gets an array containing all registered third party firewall management objects.

-##### [Static Methods]
+#### Static Methods
 *  `FirewallManager.RegisterFirewall()`: Registers an instance of a third party firewall management class implementing the `IFirewall` interface.

 ### `WindowsFirewallHelper` Namespace
 This namespace contains shared and general classes as well as main starting point of this library, `FirewallManager` class.

-##### [Classes]
+#### `WindowsFirewallHelper` Classes
 *  `WindowsFirewallHelper.FirewallManager`: A static class to manage the current active firewall
 *  `WindowsFirewallHelper.FirewallProtocol`: A class representing a Firewall Protocol
 *  `WindowsFirewallHelper.ActiveCollection`: Represents a dynamic data collection that provides notifications when items get added or removed.
 *  `WindowsFirewallHelper.ActiveCollectionChangedEventArgs`: class containing event data about the `ActiveCollection.ItemsModified` event.

-##### [Interfaces]
+#### `WindowsFirewallHelper` Interfaces
 *  `WindowsFirewallHelper.IFirewall`: Defines expected methods and properties of a firewall program or API
 *  `WindowsFirewallHelper.IProfile`: Defines expected properties of a firewall profile
 *  `WindowsFirewallHelper.IRule`: Defines expected properties of a firewall rule
 *  `WindowsFirewallHelper.IAddress`: Defines expected methods of a network address

 ### `WindowsFirewallHelper.FirewallAPIv1` Namespace
 This namespace contains the classes to manage and manipulate the Windows Firewall using the Windows Firewall API v1.
 Supporting Windows XP and above.

-##### [Classes]
+#### `WindowsFirewallHelper.FirewallAPIv1` Classes
 *  `FirewallAPIv1.Firewall`: Contains properties and methods of Windows Firewall v1 - Implementing `IFirewall` interface
 *  `FirewallAPIv1.FirewallProfile`: Contains properties of a Windows Firewall v1 profile - Implementing `IProfile` interface
 *  `FirewallAPIv1.Rules.ApplicationRule`: Contains properties of a Windows Firewall v1 application rule - Implementing `IRule` interface
 *  `FirewallAPIv1.Rules.PortRule`: Contains properties of a Windows Firewall v1 port rule - Implementing `IRule` interface
 *  `FirewallAPIv1.FirewallAPIv1NotSupportedException`: The exception that is thrown when an invoked method is not supported with the 'Windows Firewall API v1' - Extending `NotSupportedException`

 ### `WindowsFirewallHelper.FirewallAPIv2` Namespace
 This namespace contains the classes to manage and manipulate the Windows Firewall using the Windows Firewall API v2 (aka.
 Windows Firewall with Advanced Security).
 Supporting Windows Vista and above.

-##### [Classes]
+#### `WindowsFirewallHelper.FirewallAPIv2` Classes
 *  `FirewallAPIv2.Firewall`: Contains properties and methods of Windows Firewall with Advanced Security - Implementing `IFirewall` interface
 *  `FirewallAPIv2.FirewallProfile`: Contains properties of a Windows Firewall with Advanced Security profile - Implementing `IProfile` interface
 *  `FirewallAPIv2.Rules.StandardRule`: Contains properties of a Windows Firewall with Advanced Security rule - Implementing `IRule` interface
 *  `FirewallAPIv2.Rules.StandardRuleWin7`: Contains properties of a Windows Firewall with Advanced Security rule for Windows 7+ - Extending `FirewallAPIv2.Rules.StandardRule`
 *  `FirewallAPIv2.Rules.StandardRuleWin8`: Contains properties of a Windows Firewall with Advanced Security rule for Windows 8+ - Extending `FirewallAPIv2.Rules.StandardRuleWin7`
 *  `FirewallAPIv2.InternetControlMessage`: A class representing an Internet Control Message (ICM) type
 *  `FirewallAPIv2.FirewallAPIv2NotSupportedException`: The exception that is thrown when an invoked method is not supported with the 'Windows Firewall with Advanced Security' - Extending `NotSupportedException`

 ## EXAMPLES
 Check the 'WindowsFirewallHelper.Sample' project as a brief example of what can be done using this class library.
 ![Screenshot](/screenshot.jpg?raw=true "Screenshot")

-#### BASIC EXAMPLES
+### BASIC EXAMPLES
 *  Creating and registering a new application exception rule for out-bound traffic on the currently enable profile:
 ```C#
   var rule = FirewallManager.Instance.CreateApplicationRule(
         FirewallManager.Instance.GetProfile().Type, @"MyApp Rule",